Bursting with blackberries in every bite, these gluten free blackberry scones are the perfect addition to any breakfast or brunch table!

 Why this recipe is the Best!

 These scones pass my taste test! - Here's what I mean...
 I have many taste tests I use to gauge if a recipe is worthy of publishing, one of which is - if something I've baked that I plan to put a glaze or icing on... well if others can eat it and say that 'it doesn't even need a glaze'.
 Then I know it's a winner!
 (Same thing goes for these oat flour waffles and pumpkin pancakes - no syrup required!)
 Besides that claim to fame, these scones also take the cake for being:

 - Grain free

 - Lower calorie

-- Easy to mix (use a food processor, makes it really easy)
+- Easy to mix (like these oatmeal crepes, use a food processor, makes prep really easy)

 - Tender, not dense